mediaexplorer74/MSBandDesktopApp/README.md

 The code structure of MicrosotBandDesktopApp is huge.

-Too hard to refactor at my side... but I still plan to recove this great project. ^ ^
+Too hard to refactor at my side... but I still plan to recover this great project. ^ ^